 Omaha Child Custody Attorneys

-Protecting the Best Interests of You and Your Child
+Protecting the Best Interests of You and Your Child in Nebraska

 Having quality and consistent contact with your child is essential for maintaining a healthy relationship and playing a role in their upbringing.
 If you and your child's other parent are not together, you may need to develop a child custody order to ensure that you have a say in your child's care and have frequent access to them.
 The parenting plan should contain physical and legal custody provisions and cover various scenarios, such as how exchanges between you and the other parent will occur.
 Child custody matters can be emotional and difficult, as you and the other parent may have similar yet conflicting goals.
 If you need assistance with your case, reach out to a family law attorney.

-At the Goosmann Law Firm, our Omaha child custody lawyers are here to help clients through sensitive legal matters.
+At the Goosmann Law Firm, PLC, our Omaha child custody lawyers are here to help clients through sensitive legal matters.
 When you turn to us, we will take the time to listen to your goals and develop a legal strategy to protect your rights and pursue a just outcome.
 Our team employs a collaborative approach to handling cases.
 Thus, several attorneys may offer insights and input on how to move forward with your matter.

-To discuss your Omaha child custody case, please contact usat (855) 909-4442 today.
+To discuss your child custody case, please contact us at (855) 909-4442today to get started with our Omaha child custody lawyers.

 What Types of Child Custody Are Awarded in Nebraska?